blazeinfosec/Flame/README.md

-# Flame
+## Flame

-Flame is a SIEM integration tool that enables security professionals to import scanner vulnerabilities reports into the Splunk, Elastic Search and others SIEMs.
-At the present time this release only works with Splunk as SIEM, the next release will accept Elastic Search and Arcsight as well.
+Flame is a SIEM integration tool that enables security professionals to import scanner vulnerability reports into popular SIEMs.

-The currently vulnerability scanners supported is Arachni, Burp, Openvas and OwaspZAP.
+The vulnerability scanners currently supported are Arachni, Burp, OpenVAS and OWASP ZAP.

-# Install
+## Installation

-Clone Flame repository
+Clone the repository

 ```
 git clone https://github.com/blazeinfosec/Flame.git
 ```

+## Dependencies

-In order to get the things working, please make sure that Nokogiri and Optarse libraries are installed.
+In order to get things working, please make sure that Nokogiri and Optarse libraries are installed.

 ```